DeadLeavez/Leaves-LootFuckery/readme.md

 - Set all loot values to 1.0 (no changes being made).
 This has been done because I don't plan to update relooted.
 The old config is still included.

 Old Config files ARE compatible.

+## 1.4.1
+- Updated to 3.10.0
+- Disabled data dumping real runs (for now at least)